 How Cavities Form

 Your mouth is naturally full of bacteria.
 Some of that bacteria is perfectly healthy; some of it can be harmful.
-When you eat something sugary, such as candy or even potato chips, or drink a sugary beverage, the bacteria feeds on the sugars in the substance.
+When you eat something sugary, such as candy or even potato chips, or drink a sugary beverage, the bacteria feed on the sugars in the substance.
 It then produces acid, which is strong enough to wear away the enamel of the tooth, if not cleaned off quickly enough.
-In the end, a dental cavity begins to form.
+In the end, a dental cavity can begin to form.